shigon255/BRDFusion/README.md

 We provide preprocessed evaluation data for selected Waymo Open Dataset scenes and all synthetic dataset scenes.

-The synthetic dataset includes ground-truth albedo, roughness, metallic, and relighting videos.
-It also includes shifted paths (`path*-3-calib_*`), which are used for the reported shifted-path metrics.

-For synthetic dataset scenes, we collect the 3D assets from [BlenderKit](https://www.blenderkit.com/), and HDRIs from [PolyHaven](https://polyhaven.com/hdris).
+The synthetic release includes ground-truth albedo, roughness, metallic, relighting videos, and shifted paths (`path*-3-calib_*`) used for the reported shifted-path metrics.
+The synthetic 3D assets come from [BlenderKit](https://www.blenderkit.com/), and the HDRIs come from [PolyHaven](https://polyhaven.com/hdris).

-Download the preprocessed datasets from [TBD: link] and unzip them under the repository root.
-The expected top-level layout is:
+Download the preprocessed datasets from [TBD: link], unzip them under the repository root, and keep this top-level layout:

 ```text
 data/